hmesha/quantum-object-trader/training/courses/quantum-object-trading/content/tutorials/portfolio-management.md

 ## Overview

-This tutorial covers advanced portfolio management techniques and strategies for the Quantum Trader system.
+This tutorial covers advanced portfolio management techniques and strategies for the Quantum Object Trader system.

 ## Advanced Portfolio Diversification